 Financial analysis is essential in risk management because it helps identify financial risks and weaknesses and puts suitable mitigation techniques in place.
 It includes:

-• Risk Identification: Stakeholders can detect a range of financial risks, including operational, regulatory, market, credit, and liquidity concerns, through economic analysis.
+• Risk Identification: Through economic analysis, stakeholders can detect a range of financial risks, including operational, regulatory, market, credit, and liquidity concerns.
 Businesses can prioritize risk mitigation efforts and safeguard assets by assessing the impact and likelihood of these risks.

 • Risk Assessment: Financial analysis helps assess the severity and potential consequences of financial risks on business operations, cash flow, profitability, and long-term viability.
 It enables stakeholders to quantify risks, prioritize mitigation measures, and allocate resources effectively.